willdurney/blog.willdurney.com/_posts/2020-04-13-revisiting-person-of-interest.markdown

 us at nearly every opportunity.

 And so my experience re-watching the show has been bittersweet.
-It's a sobering reminder of a time when the world felt under-control (maybe not by a massive supercomputer, but at least by intelligent people who cared deeply), and the realities of its initial format highlight the sometimes-awkward contrivances that were necessary to support it.
+It's a sobering reminder of a time when the world felt under control (maybe not by a massive supercomputer, but at least by intelligent people who cared deeply), and the realities of its initial format highlight the sometimes-awkward contrivances that were necessary to support it.
 I will